 DOE encourages public participation in the NEPA process.
-This Draft Environmental Assessment (EA) is being released for public review and comment.
-The public is invited to provide oral, written, or e-mail comments on this Draft EA to DOE by the close of the comment period on November 28, 2023.
-Copies of the Draft EA are also being distributed to cognizant Federal and State agencies and Tribal Nations.
-Comments received by the close of the comment period would be considered in preparing a final Environmental Assessment for the proposed 6K action.
-Comments received after the end of the comment period will be addressed to the extent practicable.
+The Draft Environmental Assessment (EA) was released for public review and comment.
+The public was invited to provide oral, written, or e-mail comments on the Draft EA to DOE by the close of the comment period on November 28, 2023.
+Copies of the Draft EA were also distributed to cognizant Federal and State agencies and Tribal Nations.
+Comments received by the close of the comment period were considered in preparing this final Environmental Assessment for the proposed 6K action.
+No comments were received after the end of the comment period.
 It is important to clearly articulate comments and include commenter's name, address, organization, with the reference "6K Draft EA Comments".
 Individual names and addresses (including e-mail) received as part of comment documents normally are considered part of the public record.
 Persons wishing to withhold names, addresses, or other identifying information from the public record must state this request prominently at the beginning of their submitted comments.
 DOE will honor this request to the extent allowed by law.
+DOE did not receive any such request to withhold information.
 All submissions from organizations and businesses, and from individuals identifying themselves as representatives or officials of organizations or businesses, will be included in the public record and open to public inspection in their entirety.
-The Draft EA will also be available on the National Energy Technology Laboratory (NETL) website at https://netl.doe.gov/node/6939.
+The Draft and Final EA is also available on the National Energy Technology Laboratory (NETL) website at https://netl.doe.gov/node/6939.